Climacrux/api.cdrplatform.com/README.md

 $ poetry run ./manage.py createsuperuser
 ```

+### Trying out requests to the API

+It's up to you, the developer, as to how you want to

+However if you use [VSCode REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), we provide a series of `.rest` files in the `rest-examples` directory.

 ## Loading data into the database

 We have some [fixtures](https://docs.djangoproject.com/en/4.1/howto/initial-data/) to make it easy for Django to load data into the database for production & testing purposes.